Air India staffer shot dead by bike-borne men in Noida | Law-Order

 The alleged murder could be a fallout of a gang rivalry involving the family, the official said.

 ''Mann's elder brother is accused in a murder case and currently lodged in a jail in Delhi.
-The police suspects the rival gang targeted Mann because of his family connections,'' he said.
+The police suspect the rival gang targeted Mann because of his family connections,'' he said.

-The police are also investigating the gang rivalry angle in the case, he added.
+The police are also investigating the gang rivalry angle in the case, the DCP added.

+Eyewitnesses also recounted the horror of the mid-day shootout in the posh neighbourhood.

+Mustafa, who runs a fast food cart in the market, said Mann was a regular visitor to the Any Time Fitness gym.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)